 - ZFS can require Virus Scanning (using a 3rd party engine) on file access (local or remote)

 The above is far from a comprehensive list of security features available in Oracle Solaris, some of the above have equivalents in other operating systems as well.

 So do you need anti-virus software when deploying Solaris ?

 That depends on your environment and threat model.

 Personally if I was serving out file systems over SMB to Windows and macOS clients then I would seriously consider using the ZFS virus scanning integration, it provides a useful additional layer of defence.
 It might not be required or appropriate everywhere though.

-One the other hand if I was building an OpenStack based cloud infrastruture my focus would be much more on using Immutable Zones and ensuring all the cloud infrastructure used TLS (or IPsec) to communicate securely.
+One the other hand if I was building a cloud infrastructure my focus would be much more on using Immutable Zones and ensuring all the cloud infrastructure used TLS (or IPsec) to communicate securely.